andlogreg/digital-garden/content/notes/20251113 Ubuntu Cloud-Init VM Template on Proxmox.md

 ## Next

-Once the template is created, clone it and apply Cloud-Init settings (SSH key, hostname, IP config, etc.) per VM. → ***Notes on this to be created soon... 👨‍💻***
+Once the template is created, clone it and apply Cloud-Init settings (SSH key, hostname, IP config, etc.) per VM. → [[20251222 Proxmox VM from Cloud-Init template with Terraform]]